ConfederacyOfGaia/Gaia/dms-guide.md

 - Should there be an Empire-wide overarching guild, like the Mafia, or a small guild in every town?
 - I like the idea of a faction of thieves.

 \page

+## Zephyran Culture

+### Feasts and Celebrations

+#### Rites of Adulthood

+Most babies are born during the spring and named during Midsummer, but on their 18th birthdays these babies become adults.
+The Rites of Adulthood are always celebrated during the Low Confluence in the Spring

+#### Feast of Midsummer

+- Marriages are performed
+- Babies are named

+The timing of marriages leads to many babies being born in the spring, and then named during the following Feast Midsummer.

+#### Feast of the Harvest

+#### Feast of Midwinter

+\page